TrustworthyComputing/ZeroJava-compiler/README.md

 }
 ```

-Which generates the following four lines of ZMIPS assembly:
+Which generates the following four lines of zMIPS assembly:
 ```
 move $r2, $r2, 13
 add $r2, $r2, 7